wintercooled/mockchain-python/README.md

 # mockchain-python

-Known issues: see Issues tab - doesn't work with python3 (arghhh).

 A little example of Bitcoin blockchain basics (very much so!) written in Python.

 A work in progress and a starting point for looking into things like digital signatures,